awei01/katsu-site-source/posts/2014-04-22-earth-day-earth-tones.md

 ---
 path: /2014/04/earth-day-earth-tones/
-title: Earth Day, Earth Tones
+title: 'Earth Day, Earth Tones'
+date: '2014-04-22'
 author: michelle
 categories:
   - style-tips
 tags:
   - earth day
   - fashion tips
   - mens fashion
   - menswear
   - menswear advice
   - neutrals
-featuredImage: 880
+featuredImage: /uploads/2014/10/earth_tones_0001.jpg
 ---
 Today is [Earth Day](http://www.earthday.org/)!
 Turn off the faucet when you're brushing your teeth and turn the light off if you're not in the room, unplug any appliances that aren't being used and go the extra seven steps to a trash bin instead of just 'letting the wind' take your trash.
 Our office has 2 recycling bins and so many plants we have a little office garden (all potted).

 For those of you who would like to go a step further than creating a greener environment for yourself but incorporate it more into your lifestyle, past [Whole Foods](http://www.wholefoods.com/), take a look at [Glass House Shirtmakers](http://www.glasshouseshirtmakers.com/).
-They up-cycle old shirts into new [pocket squares](http://9tailors.blogspot.com/2013/10/4-more-ways-to-fold-pocket-square.html), which is genius!
+They up-cycle old shirts into new [pocket squares](http://2013/10/4-more-ways-to-fold-pocket-square.html), which is genius!

 [![](http://4.bp.blogspot.com/-ijT7bQaQYsk/U1bSbu7VW4I/AAAAAAAAB6E/SLdzKr-uUaA/s1600/esq-glasshouse-shirtmakes-042214-xl.jpg)](http://4.bp.blogspot.com/-ijT7bQaQYsk/U1bSbu7VW4I/AAAAAAAAB6E/SLdzKr-uUaA/s1600/esq-glasshouse-shirtmakes-042214-xl.jpg)

 Salvaged shirts into new pocket squares!
 Featured in [Esquire](http://www.esquire.com/), image source: [Esquire](http://www.esquire.com/blogs/mens-fashion/glass-house-shirtmakers-upcycled-pocket-squares-042214)

 The colorful pocket squares are great to bring neutral suits to life or bring a more vivacious attitude in more vibrants blazers or suits with character.